-Julie Jones, a board certified and Licensed Nutritionist, received her BS degree from Iowa State University and her PhD in Home Economics/Food Science and Nutrition from the University of Minnesota.
-Currently, she is professor of nutrition in the Department of Family, Consumer and Nutritional Sciences at the St. Catherine University in St. Paul.
-She has twice been named St. Catherine’s outstanding professor and was awarded the Myser Award by the alumnae as a professor “who made a difference in people’s lives.”
-She held the 3M Endowed Chair in Science from 2000 to 2003 and co-leads the Center for Women, Science and Technology.
+Julie Jones, a board-certified Nutritionist and Food Scientist, received her BS degree from Iowa State University and her PhD in Home Economics/Food Science and Nutrition from the University of Minnesota.
+Currently, she is professor emerita in the Department of Family, Consumer and Nutritional Sciences at the St. Catherine University in St. Paul.
+She was twice named St. Catherine’s outstanding professor and was awarded the Myser Award by the alumnae as a professor “who made a difference in people’s lives.”
+She held the 3M Endowed Chair in Science, when she co-led a STEM Initiative.

-She is a scientific advisor for the Joint Institute of Food Safety and Nutrition for the University of Maryland and the U.S. Food and Drug Administration.
-She is a scientific advisor to the carbohydrate committee of the International Life Sciences Institute.
-She is on the scientific advisory panel for the Grains Food Foundation and Chartwell.
-She has been the consultant for many companies.
-She teaches classes in nutritional biochemistry, advanced nutrition, basic food science, experimental foods, sensory evaluation, issues in the American and world food supply and intercultural food patterns.
+She has served as scientific advisor for many organizations such as the Joint Institute of Food Safety and Nutrition for the University of Maryland and the U.S. Food and Drug Administration, the International Life Sciences Institute, IL CEREALES, CIMMYT, and the Grains Food Foundation.
+She has been a consultant for many companies.
+She taught classes in nutritional biochemistry, advanced nutrition, basic food science, experimental foods, sensory evaluation, issues in the American and world food supply and intercultural food patterns.

-Her hobbies include skiing, reading, traveling, hiking, music of many genres, cooking and gourmet foods and wines.
-She is passionately interested in food and is a James Beard Society Judge of restaurants and cookbooks.
-She is a member of Roseville Lutheran Church and volunteers with organizations advocating for the handicapped.
+Her hobbies include reading, traveling, hiking, music of many genres, cooking and gourmet foods and wines.
+She is passionately interested in food and is member of Les Dames d’Escoffier and has served the James Beard Society as a judge of restaurants and cookbooks.